Assassination of Anwar Sadat: Assassination

 Sadat (left) with U.S. President Jimmy Carter (right) in Washington, D.C., on 8 April 1980, during a visit to the White House.

 On 6 October 1981, a victory parade was held in Cairo to commemorate the eighth anniversary of Egypt's crossing of the Suez Canal during the Yom Kippur War.
 Sadat was protected by four layers of security and eight bodyguards, and the army parade should have been safe due to ammunition-seizure rules.
 As Egyptian Air Force Mirage jets flew overhead, distracting the crowd, Egyptian Army soldiers and troop trucks towing artillery paraded by.
 One truck contained the assassination squad, led by Lieutenant Al-Islambuli.
 As it passed the tribune, Al-Islambuli forced the driver at gunpoint to stop.
 From there, the assassins dismounted and Al-Islambuli approached Sadat with three hand grenades concealed under his helmet.
 Sadat stood to receive his salute; Anwar's nephew Talaat El Sadat later said, "The president thought the killers were part of the show when they approached the stands firing, so he stood saluting them", whereupon Al-Islambuli threw all his grenades at Sadat, only one of which exploded (but fell short), and additional assassins exited the truck, firing into the stands until they had exhausted their ammunition, and then attempted to flee.
 After Sadat was hit and fell to the ground, people threw chairs around him to shield him from the hail of bullets.

 The attack lasted about two minutes.
 Sadat and ten others were killed outright or suffered fatal wounds, including Major General Hassan Allam, Khalfan Nasser Mohammed (a general from the Omani delegation), Eng.
-Samir Helmy Ibrahim, Mohammed Yousuf Rashwan (the presidential photographer), Saeed Abdel Raouf Bakr, and Chinese engineer Zhang Baoyu, as well as the Cuban ambassador to Egypt and Coptic Orthodox bishop Anba Samuel.
+Samir Helmy Ibrahim, Mohammed Yousuf Rashwan (the presidential photographer), Saeed Abdel Raouf Bakr, and Chinese military-affiliated aerospace engineer Zhang Baoyu (张宝玉), as well as the Cuban ambassador to Egypt and Coptic Orthodox bishop Anba Samuel.

-Twenty-eight were wounded, including Vice President Hosni Mubarak, Irish Defence Minister James Tully, Sayed Marei, advisor to Anwar Sadat, Belgian ambassador Claude Ruelle, Coptic Bishop Samuel and four United States Armed Forces liaison officers.
+Twenty-eight were wounded, including Vice President Hosni Mubarak, Irish Defence Minister James Tully, Sayed Marei, advisor to Anwar Sadat, Belgian ambassador Claude Ruelle, and four United States Armed Forces liaison officers.
 Security forces were momentarily stunned, but reacted within 45 seconds.
 The Swedish ambassador Olov Ternström managed to escape safely.
 Egyptian state television, which was broadcasting the parade live, quickly cut to military music and Quranic recitations.
 One of the attackers was killed, and the three others injured and arrested.
 Sadat was airlifted to a military hospital, and died nearly two hours later.
 Sadat's death was attributed to "violent nervous shock and internal bleeding in the chest cavity, where the left lung and major blood vessels below it were torn."